 Rethinking Digital + Analog Play

-Why do we need new interfaces for digital learning?
+Why do we need new interface for digital learning?

-While most millennials began learning by playing in the physical space, before engaging in digital simulations, many of the "digital natives" nowadays are learning through the screen displays since they are toddlers.
+Although millennials first began learning by playing in the physical space before digital simulations, many of the "digital natives" nowadays are learning through the screen displays ever since they are toddlers.

-As educational products are increasingly built as Apps and delivered through laptops and tablets, and children spending more time on mastering iPad games, we - as adults and as a society - gradually loose sight of their learning and understanding of physical space.
+Educational products nowadays are increasingly built as Apps and delivered through laptops and tablets, and children spending more time on mastering iPad games.
+Adults gradually loose sight of their learning and understanding of physical space.
 For example, the study of shapes and volume is now relying largely on flat screens, touch pads, and computer mice, which are two-dimensional control devices that lack any meaningful tactile feedback.
-Therefore, children's understanding of geometry is hinderedd if they don't connect what's displayed on screen with what's happening physically.
+Therefore, children's understanding of geometry is hindered if they don't connect what's displayed on screen with what's happening physically.

 Current Initiatives for Analog and Digital Play

-A number of products have emerged in the past few years, in the attempt to shift the singular mode of touch screen interaction.
+In the attempt to shift the singular mode of touch screen interaction, a number of products have emerged in the past few years.
 For example, LEGO Fusion allows the players to use iPad to record the front view of the house that they built with lego bricks, and turn it into a virtual 3D object.
 The virtual object can then be placed within the iPad app and facilitate story telling.
 Doodle3D is an application that works the other way around: it takes the 2D doodles of the kids as input, and digitally transform the drawing into a 3D model that can be printed through a 3D printer.

 However, in both examples, the analog play and the digital generation are divided into separate stages: in LEGO fusion, the player has to exit the construction mode in order to engage in the digital story telling; in Doodle3D, the player draw and manipulate the sketch in a 2D interface, and then passively watch or wait for the 3D printer to complete the fabrication.
 In either case, there lacks an inherent integration of digital and analog interactions.

-I brainstormed a few different designs for the technical hardware that could allow the physical to digital interaction possible.
-I first thought of setting digital pins inside cylindrical spindles, but for the need of mechanical strength and limitation of manufacturing capability, I migrated to the idea of using existing USB 3.0 ports as connectors.
+I brainstormed a few different designs for the technical hardware that could make the physical-to-digital interaction possible.
+I first thought of setting digital pins inside cylindrical spindles, but for the need of mechanical strength and limitation of manufacturing capability, I migrated to the idea of using (hacking) existing USB 3.0 ports as connectors.